wszhan/minima/_posts/2018-04-09-udacity-dlnd-p3.markdown

 Epoch   0 Batch   15/16   train_loss = nan
 ```

 **There are two possible pitfalls for this error.** I can't post my code here because it is against the [Udacity Honor Code](https://www.udacity.com/legal/community-guidelines).
 So I will share some hints that helped me out here.
-Usually the bug might reside in yoru ```create_lookup_tables``` function, that is the first function you must implement.
+Usually the bug might reside in your ```create_lookup_tables``` function, that is the first function you must implement.
 * The two outputs are dictionaries, they should not contain duplicate keys or values.
 * The integer values that represent the words should start from 0.
 I haven't got any idea how this causes the ```nan``` training loss, but it did.
 I believe that most people who finished the previous **Sentiment Prediction RNN** exercise would, just as I did, start the value from 0. **Please share with me if you know why this is an issue.**